tildearrow/furnace/doc/1-intro/faq.md

 ### when will Furnace be able to export to a ROM for a particular system or an emulated music format?

-each system will need its own method of converting Furnace tracker files into code that can be played back on hardware. this requires writing a driver for the hardware in question, which is no small task. that having been said, there are several efforts in progress, both for direct export from Furnace itself and external converters such as [furSPC](https://github.com/AnnoyedArt1256/furSPC), [furNES](https://github.com/AnnoyedArt1256/furNES), and [furC64](https://github.com/AnnoyedArt1256/furC64).
+each system will need its own method of converting Furnace songs into code that can be played back on hardware. this requires writing a driver for the hardware in question, which is no small task. that having been said, there are several efforts in progress, both for direct export from Furnace itself and external converters such as [furSPC](https://github.com/AnnoyedArt1256/furSPC), [furNES](https://github.com/AnnoyedArt1256/furNES), and [furC64](https://github.com/AnnoyedArt1256/furC64).

 ### can Furnace export MP3/OGG/FLAC files?

-not presently. for now, use an external converter such as ffmpeg.
+not presently. for now, use an external converter such as FFmpeg.

-## more help
+## other

 if a question isn't answered within this manual, check in the [GitHub Discussions](https://github.com/tildearrow/furnace/discussions) to see if it's answered there, and post if needed.